GSK announces regulatory submission in Japan of its candidate vaccine for prevention of shingles

 Behind the science

-On target for a new era of drug discovery?
+How genomics is driving a new era of drug discovery

 We’re in a new era of drug discovery because of a fundamental change in our understanding of human biology.